 LMI

-Since the late 1980s, LMI has given millions of Australians a footing in the property market that ordinarily wouldn’t have been given the opportunity.
+Since the late 1980s, LMI has given millions of Australians a footing in the property market when ordinarily, they wouldn’t have been given the opportunity.

-If you can’t afford the 20% deposit, but can afford the LMI as a one-off (or add it to your loan) without scrambling your finances, it could be your ticket in.
+If you can’t afford the 20 per cent deposit but can afford the LMI as a one-off (or add it to your loan) without scrambling your finances, it could be your ticket in.

 Extra savings

-At the end of the day, LMI is an additional cost – and can add up over the long run.
-If saving the 20% deposit is an option, then LMI is probably one less hurdle to jump in the race to get home.
+LMI is an additional cost – and it can add up over the long run.
+If saving the 20 per cent deposit is an option, and you have the time to save that extra cash, then LMI could be one less hurdle to jump in the race to buying a home.

 In summary:

-- LMI can be an ideal option for those who can’t save a 20% deposit.
+- LMI can be an ideal option for those who can’t save a 20 per cent deposit.

 - LMI protects the lender, not the borrower, if there’s a default on the home loan.